About the Program

 Taeku Lee, Professor.
 Political science, discrimination, language, social movements, political behavior, identity, racial and ethnic politics, public opinion, survey research methods, social welfare policies, partisanship, stereotypes.

-Jonah Levy, Professor.
+Jonah Levy, Associate Professor.
 Political science, social policy, comparative political economy, West European politics, relationship between partisanship and welfare reform in contemporary Western Europe.

 Joel Middleton, Assistant Professor.
 Methodology & formal theory, models & politics, causal inference, survey sampling, design-based estimation .